-- Demographic data - age and/or date of birth, language and country.
+- Demographic data – age and/or date of birth, language, and country.

 - Access data – registration information regarding online services, such as user ID and password and other similar security information.

-- Client relationship data - this mainly concerns the corporate client or partner (for example, info on use of services, client feedback, complaints, payment data) but may sometimes include some limited information on you as the representative.
+- Client relationship data – this mainly concerns the corporate client or partner (for example, info on the use of services, client feedback, complaints, payment data) but may sometimes include some limited information on you as the representative.

+Some of the data indicated above may be collected from public sources or third parties.
 When collecting your data (for example when opening a client account with Klaus), we indicate which information is obligatory to provide.
 If you do not provide such data, we may not be able to render to the client the services (e.g. to create a user account for the client) it requires.

 Please note that if you act as a representative of our corporate client or partner (e.g. as an employee, member of management body, etc), we presume that the information you provide about yourself is not strictly personal and may be used by us in connection with rendering services to and communicating with the corporate client or partner.